Dundas County Militia: War of 1812

 Skirmish at Doran's Farm - With the advance of Wilkinson's Army towards Montreal in November 1813, a line of supply boats under military escort set out from Montreal to ascend the St. Lawrence River and bring much needed supplies to the British forces at Prescott.
 An American force posted on Ogden's Island noticed the approaching convoy and decided to capture the supplies.
 Suspecting danger, the British force brought their boats to a halt and the supplies destined for Prescott were landed in Dundas County where the services of the farmers in the vicinity were secured and before midnight the stores were all placed in wagons, by which manner they were to be taken to Prescott, while the boats were to return to Cornwall.
 Suddenly a messenger arrived and reported the presence of 500 American dragoons.
 The loaded wagons were removed some distance from the river where they delayed for a time before proceeding to Prescott.
 Instructions were given to those in charge of the boats to drop down the river as far as Hoople's Creek, while the handful of Glengarry and Dundas Militia, already worn out with fatigue, started eastward to meet the foe.
 The force of Glengarry and Dundas Militiamen sighted the advancing American forces at the Doran family farm near Iroquois and at once concealed themselves in the wood lines.
 As the Americans drew near, a well directed fire from the Militia killed 11 and wounded several.
 The Americans fled to their boats and recrossed to the other side of the river, while the militia marched to Hoople's Creek, joined the flotilla awaiting them, and proceeded to Cornwall in preparation of the main American attack.

-As the American forces pushed east through Williamsburg township, Trooper John W. Loucks of Fraser's Provincial Light Dragoons, formerly of the 1st Dundas Regiment, was on duty at the bridge over Nash Creek.
+Burning of the Nash Creek bridge - As the American forces pushed east through Williamsburg township, Trooper John W. Loucks of Fraser's Provincial Light Dragoons, formerly of the 1st Dundas Regiment, was on duty at the bridge over Nash Creek.
 When the advance parties of the American army came into view, Trooper Loucks set fire to the Nash Creek Bridge in order to prevent their advance.
-He then rode east to alert the Dundas Milita before riding north and west around the American force to contact the British forces coming from Kingston.
+He then rode east to alert the Dundas Militia before riding north and west around the American force to contact the British forces coming from Kingston.